AaronCWacker/Yggdrasil/Apps/README.md

-# How to Run Streamlit Apps from a URL
+# How to Run Streamlit Apps from a Github URL

 Prep:
 1. Install VSCode, allow adding to Path.  https://code.visualstudio.com/download